aimhigherweb/iec_website/content/patient-resources/vision-training-with-binocular-string.md

 Repeat these one minute cycles three times, on at least three occasions during the day.

 **Remember: For these exercises to be effective, the bead you are concentrating on has to be kept single.
 If it doubles, you may need to start with the bead further away.
-Ask us if you have any questions about the exercises.**
+If you have any questions, [please contact us](https://innovativeeyecare.com.au/contact/).**